-Leasing has played a big role in car sales for many years.
-Edmunds noted that vehicle leasing hit an all-time high in 2016, and they expect this form of financing to continue to grow in popularity.
+Today, leasing plays a big role in car sales and has for many years.
 A decade ago, leasing wasn’t an option for buyers with bad credit.
-But as the economy picked up following the recession, more credit-challenged buyers have been offered the option of leasing a car.
+But as the economy picked up following the 2008 recession, more credit-challenged buyers have been offered the option of leasing a car.
 But once the lease is finished, what options do these buyers have?

 Over or Under Allowed Mileage

 Excessive mileage can certainly up the cost of a lease fast.
 Leased vehicles always come with mileage limits.
 On average, leases generally cover three years with a maximum of 36,000 miles (unless you opt to buy more at the beginning).
 But if you go over over mileage, you're expected to pay an excess mileage fee.
 What you're expected to pay may vary by lease company, but it can be as much as 25 cents a mile.
 This can add up fast – $250 for every 1,000 miles over your contract limit at that rate.

 But, again, these over-mileage fees can be avoided if you choose to buy.
 Buying your leased vehicle cancels out those fees if you’re over mileage and may also remove the typical disposition fee (charged to prepare the car for resale) which generally ranges from $350 to $500.

 There’s no such thing as the perfect driver.
 Things happen to cars and, whether minor or not, any damage to your leased vehicle needs to be repaired.
 So, a vehicle with excess wear and tear may be worth buying in the end.

 Buying the vehicle can remove the stress and aggravation of having to pay for repairs before giving it back to the leasing company (or getting charged for those repairs by the leasing company if you haven’t done them).
 Sometimes, it’s more cost-effective than paying to repair damages.